 All players have the right to the best medical treatment.
 In certain cases, you may be required to take a prohibited substance or use a prohibited method in order to treat an illness or condition.
 In such cases, you need to apply for a Therapeutic Use Exemption (TUE), which, if granted, gives you the authorisation to take the required medication containing a banned substance or use the required banned method.

-Any player taking part in a major competition, who takes or intends to take medication that contains or may contain one of these substances or who uses or intends to use one of these methods, must apply for a TUE.
-This avoids the risk of sanctions in case of a positive test.
+Any player taking part in a major competition, who takes or intends to take medication that contains or who uses or intends to use one of these methods, must apply for a TUE.
+Receiving a TUE avoids the risk of sanctions in case of a positive test.

-For all FIBA competitions, the TUE request must be addressed to FIBA, while for national championships it must be made to the National Basketball Federation or to the country’s National Anti-Doping Agency (NADO).
+For all FIBA competitions, the TUE request must be addressed to FIBA, while for national-level competitions, it must be made to the country’s National Anti-Doping Organisation (NADO).
 Click here to access a list of all NADOS.

-- Download the correct TUE application form (click here for the FIBA form).
+- Download the TUE application form (click here for the FIBA form).

 - Have your doctor/physician fill-in the TUE application form.

-- Send it back to FIBA or your National Basketball Federation at least 30 days prior to the beginning of the competition/championship.
+- Send it back to FIBA (as relevant) at least 30 days prior to the beginning of the competition/championship.

 - Once a TUE is requested, the FIBA TUE Committee, a panel of experts, reviews your request.
 A TUE will be granted if the following criteria are met: